codingforce/gitlab-ci-runner-testkitchen/README.md

 - no mysql
 - no postgres
 - no redis
-- testkitchen prerelease with all drivers
+- testkitchen 1.1.0 release with all drivers

 Run like this: